How to Grow and Care for Love-in-a-Mist Flowers

 About Growing Love-in-a-Mist Flowers in Your Home Garden

 Love-in-a-Mist plants, or Nigella, is an old-fashioned annual.
 It looks great in cottage gardens.
-The fine, delicate green foliage resembles Asparagus foliage.
+The fine, delicate, feathery green foliage resembles Asparagus foliage.
 Love-in-a-Mist flowers bloom from spring to early summer, disappearing in summer’s heat.
 Don’t wait any longer to grow this attractive bloomer for the first time.
 This guide on “How to Grow Love-in-a-Mist” will help you to successfully grow them for the first time and every time.
+If you’ve never grown this plant before, this is the year to do so.
+Buy a packet of Love-in-a-Mist seeds and get growing!

-Love-In-A-Mist plants make great bedding plants.
+Love-In-A-Mist are ornamental plants.
+While they produce pretty flowers, they are not fragrant.
+They make great bedding plants.
 They will also look good in planters and even hanging baskets.
 Try them in window boxes, too.
 Love-in-a-Mist flowers can be used as cut flowers.
-The seed pods are often used in floral arrangements.
+Take the flower stems with seed pods attached to use in floral arrangements.

 Did you Know?
 Love-In-A-Mist is related to Buttercup flowers.